Elder Law can be Very Complex. Here are

 The laws governing estate planning, trusts, Medicaid and other governmental benefits are very complex.
 You should consult an experienced elder law attorney about your unique situation to obtain legal advice.
 Do-it-yourself Medicaid planning is not advised.
 Medicaid rules are so complex that many attorneys refuse to offer advice to folks about them.

 This information has been provided to you for informational purposes only and does not constitute legal advice.
-A free initial consultation is available with an elder law attorney at the Van Deysen Law Office, PLLC.
+Attend a FREE Estate Planning Workshop and recieve a FREE consultation with an elder law attorney at the Van Deysen Law Office, PLLC.
 Contact Us.